-One of the most powerful aspects of Bloom’s taxonomy is that it offers you, as an educator, the ability to construct a curriculum to assess objective learning outcomes, including advanced educational objectives like critical thinking.
-Pre-created Bloom’s taxonomy questions can also make planning discussions, learning activities, and formative assessment part of this much easier.
+One of the most powerful aspects of Bloom’s Taxonomy is that it offers you, as an educator, the ability to construct a curriculum to assess objective learning outcomes, including advanced educational objectives like critical thinking.
+Pre-created Bloom’s Taxonomy questions can also make planning discussions, learning activities, and formative assessments much easier.

 For those unfamiliar with Bloom’s Taxonomy, it consists of a series of hierarchical levels (normally arranged in a pyramid) that build on each other and progress towards higher-order thinking skills.
 Each level contains verbs, such as “demonstrate” or “design,” that can be measured to gain greater insight into student learning.